Our Initiatives: Circular Economy

 Adoption of Paper-Based Packaging for Dry Cell Batteries

 In response to the growing interest in ethical consumption or in other words, environmentally responsible consumer behavior, the Panasonic Group is working on adopting paper-based packaging that reduces environmental impact while still being user-friendly.
-Our first step in this direction was the introduction of environmentally responsible packaging for some models of our Evolta NEO dry cell batteries in October 2021.
+Our first step in this direction was the introduction of environmentally responsible packaging for some models of our EVOLTA NEO dry cell batteries in October 2021.
 Since April 2023, we have been rolling out environmentally responsible packaging for a broader range of models.

 Our adoption of environmentally responsible packaging for our eneloop rechargeable nickel hydride batteries has reduced the amount of packaging materials used by between 38 and 70%1 compared with conventional blister packaging.
 By rolling out environmentally responsible packaging across the lineup, we will achieve an annual reduction of approximately 5.7 tons of plastic and 21.5 tons of paper, adding up to a total of approximately 27 tons of packaging materials.